The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Formulation

-This establishes the isomorphism between the group $K_{\rm AI}$ of atomic insulators at the origin of the point group and the group of $3d$ Dirac Hamiltonians with the hedgehog mass with a unit winding number.
+This establishes the isomorphism between the group $K_{\rm AI}$ of atomic insulators at the point group center and the group of $3d$ Dirac Hamiltonians with the hedgehog mass with a unit winding number.